DrayerSivertsen/CourseNotes/security/software_vulnerabilities.md

     * race condition
     * deadlock
     * reused authentication sessions

+### Race Condition Attacks
+* program checks the state of a resource before using it
+* state can change between the check and use
+* the check is invalidated if the state changes
+* mitigations
+    * avoid using shared/temp directories
+    * store files in protected directories
+    * use access tokens for shared resources
+    * open->check->operate
 ### API Abuse
 * API - contract between a client and server
     * either party may fail to uphold their part of the contract